iCodeWalker/r3f-env-and-staging/readme.md

     The projection of the env map will be like as if the floor is underneath the objects.

     We cannot have both background and ground.
 We have to remove one.

+## Stage

+    Stage will set an environment map, shadows, two directional lights, and center the scene.